wanyuac/rasti/README.md

+### FASTA file of query sequences

+This input is a multi-FASTA file with a header format in which each coding sequence (CDS) is indicated by keyword "CDS" at the beginning of the annotation field in the sequence header.
+For example, such sequence headers can be `>seq1 CDS` and `>seq2 CDS|annotations`, and so forth.
+Hit will not be extended to correct partial matches of alternative start/stop codons if the query is not a CDS, hence an empty output subdirectory `3_extended`.

+*Note*

+Before using rasti, users are recommended to reduce query redundancy by assigning similar queries (for example, using [CD-HIT-EST](https://github.com/weizhongli/cdhit) to cluster sequences based on a minimum nucleotide identity and coverage of 80%) into clusters (often refer to as genes) and selecting representative sequences of these clusters for sequence search, which is the same as [SRST2](https://github.com/katholt/srst2) and [ARIBA](https://github.com/sanger-pathogens/ariba) do.
+Otherwise, redundant hits will be generated for similar queries (*e.g.*, different alleles of the same gene).

 ### FASTA files of assemblies

 Rasti assumes filenames of assemblies' FASTA files follow the format `[sample name].[fna/fasta]`.
 For example, `sample1.fna` is a valid filename.

-### A FASTA file of query sequences

-This input is a multi-FASTA file with a header format in which each coding sequence (CDS) is indicated by keyword "CDS" at the beginning of the annotation field in the sequence header.
-For example, such sequence headers can be `>seq1 CDS` and `>seq2 CDS|annotations`, and so forth.
-Hit will not be extended to correct partial matches of alternative start/stop codons if the query is not a CDS, hence an empty output subdirectory `3_extended`.